d9pouces/Multisync/doc/source/installation.rst

 Crontab
 -------
-MultiSync is designed to be launched via a crontab script or as Nagios check.
+MultiSync is designed to be launched via a crontab script, but can also be run as a plain Nagios check (if nagios as a read access to the conf).